How to start a scrap metal business from the ground up

 Your two most significant policies will be General Liability and Commercial Auto.
 A standard $1 million General Liability policy protects you if someone is injured on your property and runs between $1,200 and $3,000 annually.
 Commercial Auto insurance for your truck will likely cost $4,000 to $9,000 per year.

-If you hire staff, Workers’ Compensation is mandatory.
+If you hire staff, Workers' Compensation is mandatory in most states.
+Texas is the notable exception, where private employers can choose not to carry coverage, though public employers and government contractors still must.
 Property Insurance is also vital to cover your scales, bins, and any processed metal from theft or fire.
 These two policies together can add another $3,000 to $7,000 to your yearly premium, depending on payroll and asset value.

 Choosing a provider and understanding risks

-A frequent oversight is using a general insurance agent.
-You want a specialist who understands the scrap industry.
+Work with a specialist who understands the scrap industry, not a general insurance agent.
 Look into brokers like AmWINS, RT Specialty, or Burns & Wilcox.
 They know the specific risks, like potential soil contamination from leaking vehicle fluids, which is a major liability.

 These brokers can find policies that cover unique situations, such as the theft of high-value metals like copper.
 A standard property insurance policy might not adequately cover such a loss, leaving you underinsured when you need the coverage most.